aditya8138/UTD/CS6390/notes/Multicast.md

   entry in min-hops.
 - If no cache-entry of `(S, G)`, compute the tree on the fly (incurring delay).

-If current router is not part of the tree, it better adds an entry of infinity to the cache so that next time it does not need to compute the whole tree again.
+__Another interesting point:__ If current router is not part of the tree, it better adds an entry of infinity to the cache so that next time it does not need to compute the whole tree again.

 ### Summary of MOSPF
 - Pros: